wmorgan/dcos-docs/1.7/overview/security.md

 To login, run `dcos auth login`.

 - You will be prompted with "Please go to the following link in your browser".
 - Open the given link and authenticate with your account.
+Note that you will be redirected from the login page on your cluster to `dcos.auth0.com`, which is the federating identity provider used in DC/OS by default.
 Once you authenticate, you should see a JSON Web Token.
 - Copy the token from the browser to your CLI.
 - If you correctly entered your token you should see "Login successful!".